charbonnierg/public-hiring-test/PULL_REQUEST.md

 Efforts have been made to avoid relying on implementation details in the tests, and to test the public API of the application.
 IMO, at the initial stage of a project, it is more important to have a good coverage of the public API than to have a good coverage of the implementation details.

 One major downside is that tests rely on a lot on infrastructure.
 Developers more experienced with TypeORM may be able to provide a better testing strategy.

+EDIT: Some efforts have been made in order to make the `CarbonEmissionFactorModule` more testable.
+The `CarbonEmissionFactorService` now uses an interface `ICarbonEmissionFactorRepository` that can be stubbed in tests.
+This is a good practice to avoid relying on the `TypeORM` repository in the tests.
+Also, in order to make sure that stub implementation is correct, and to make sure that the TypeORM implementation is correct, an end-to-end test has been added to test the `CarbonEmissionFactorModule`.

 ## Further work